Sweatr

 • These ranges assume you've trained your gut at these levels

-Step 2: Choose your products — and commit early
+Step 2: Choose products — and commit early

 Test your products in training.
 Not once.
 Across multiple long runs, in conditions as close as possible to race day.